rMiccolis/binanceB/README.md

 # Mandatory OS OPerations before executing './infrastructure/init.sh' (follow these steps in the example paragraph)
 - ### Choose a linux distro which makes use of systemd as init service
 - install an ssh server
+- add all cluster partecipating hosts to the hosts file
 - copy ssh public key into .ssh authorized_keys file of the remote host to use ssh connection without password prompt
 - enable passwordless sudo to the system user account to which connect through ssh (in sudoers file append using sudo visudo: $USER ALL=(ALL) NOPASSWD: ALL) [Where $USER is your username on your system ]